You did it. You’ve just published the perfect blog post.

 There are two ways you can use Grammarly to check your writing for grammar and proofreading mistakes.

-Option 1) You can install the FREE extension into your browser, and Grammarly will check your writing across multiple websites — including Facebook, Twitter, and my personal favorite: WordPress!
+Option 1) , and Grammarly will check your writing across multiple websites — including Facebook, Twitter, and my personal favorite: WordPress!

 Option 2) You can upload or copy and paste a document directly into the website to see what mistakes you need to fix.